kubernetes/website/docs/tasks/configure-pod-container/distribute-credentials-secure.md

         kubectl exec -it secret-test-pod -- /bin/bash

-1. In your shell, go to the directory where the secret data is exposed:
+1. The secret data is exposed to the Container through a Volume mounted under `/etc/secret-volume`.
+In your shell, go to the directory where the secret data is exposed:

         root@secret-test-pod:/# cd /etc/secret-volume